krishnadas-ns/releaserite/README.md

-# FastAPI Starter
+# ReleaseRite

-A minimal, production-friendly FastAPI layout with versioned routes and Swagger UI enabled.
+A minimal, production-friendly tool used for managing releases of services.

 ## Quickstart